chinmayjaiman/airbnbnyc2019project/README.md

 #### Key findings
 * The most rooms are available in
-* Most popular Neighbourhood groups are
+* Most popular Neighbourhood groups are Manhattan and Brooklyn
+* Most preferred Room Type was Entire apartment